Ju1issa/Polkadot-Balance-Checker/README.md

 # Polkadot-Balance-Checker-Script
-This script allows you to connect to the Polkadot network and retrieve the balance of a specified account const { ApiPromise, WsProvider } = require('@polkadot/api');
+This script allows you to connect to the Polkadot network and retrieve the balance of a specified account. const { ApiPromise, WsProvider } = require('@polkadot/api');
 const { Keyring } = require('@polkadot/keyring');